ontology-tech/DID-solidity/doc/en/DID-spec-binance.md

 ## Binance DID Registration and Deactivation

-Binance DID **MUST** be registered on the Binance blockchain to be activated, and the same Binance DID **MUST NOT** be registered more than once.
+Binance DID can be automatically generated without registration for each Binance address.

 When a Binance DID is deactivated, all the related data including public keys, controllers, and other properties will be deleted and only a record of the Binance DID identifier will remain on the Binance blockchain.